Noise correlations behind superdiffusive quantum walks: introduction

-Reports above can be sorted in two distinct scenarios: uncorrelated stochastic noise or correlated inhomogeneities following deterministic sequences.
-However, less extreme, and perhaps more realistic, scenarios need further understanding.
+The reports illustrate how studies into inhomogeneous quantum walks focus on uncorrelated heterogeneities, which could arise from a stochastic noise, and heterogeneities following deterministic sequences or exhibiting long-range correlations.
+Less extreme and more realistic scenarios need further understanding.
 How do discrete-time quantum walks behave under short-range correlated noises?
 In this paper, we examine the impact of a primitive relaxation in uncorrelated stochastic noise assumption: the emergence of binary pair-correlated in the random distribution.
 Let us consider a homogeneous lattice with quantum gates $\hat{C}_{n,t}(\theta_1)$, in which a general noise process deviates some quantum gates from their ideal operation, leading them to effectively behave like $\hat{C}_{n,t}(\theta_2)$.
 We explored both the spatial and the temporal inhomogeneous scenarios, in which we assume discrete-time quantum walks effectively ruled by two distinct quantum gates, just like in Refs.~\cite{PhysRevLett.93.190503,PhysRevE.96.012111,PhysRevA.89.042307}.
 We show noise correlations driving quantum walks with spatial inhomogeneities from the well-known exponentially localized (stochastic and uncorrelated noise) to the superdiffusive spreading.
-This scenario display an interesting performance, in which the superdiffusive exponent is almost unvarying to the inhomogeneity degree $\Delta \theta$.
+This scenario displays an exciting performance in which the superdiffusive exponent is almost unvarying to the inhomogeneity degree $\Delta \theta$.
 A superdiffusive asymptotic behavior is also reported for quantum walks undergoing temporal noise correlation, contrasting with the diffusive regime exhibited when noise is random and uncorrelated.
-However, results show the superdiffusive regime unreachable for specific quantum gates settings.
+However, results show the superdiffusive spreading unreachable for specific quantum gate settings.